 A guardian ad litem also might request records.
 These records can be medical records.
 They might be school records.
 Ultimately, they are going to want to obtain information regarding the children.

 The fees of a guardian ad litem are typically paid by the parties.
-Just as most attorneys bill hourly, this is how most guardian ad litem do their work.
-At the end of the case, the judge can apportion outstanding fees amongst the parties based on various criteria such as the income of the parties, the work conduct or the merits of the case.
+Just as most attorneys bill hourly, this is how most guardians ad litem do their work.
+At the end of the case, the judge can apportion outstanding fees amongst the parties based on various criteria such as the income of the parties, the work conduct, or the merits of the case.

-If you are going though a child custody matter, and a guardian ad litem is part of the process, Stange Law Firm, PC can help.
+If you are going through a child custody matter, and a guardian ad litem is part of the process, Stange Law Firm, PC can help.
 You can contact us at 1-855-805-0595.